 - Wash the area with soap and water.

 - Put an over-the-counter antibiotic cream or ointment on the area.
 Check with your doctor, nurse, or pharmacist if you’re not sure what to use.

 - Cover with a clean, dry gauze or bandage.
 Keep the area clean and covered until it heals.
 Change the dressing each day and if it gets wet.

 - For burns, apply a cold pack or cold water for at least 15 minutes, then wash with soap and water and put on a clean, dry dressing.

-- Check every day for early signs of infection: pus, rash, red blotches, swelling, increased heat, tenderness, chills, or fever.
+- Check every day for early signs of infection: pus, rash, redness, swelling, increased heat, tenderness, chills, or fever.

-- Call your doctor right away if you think you have an infection.
+- Call your cancer care team right away if you think you have an infection.

 Caring for your whole body

 Taking care of your whole body is also important.
 Here are some good ways to stay as healthy as possible: